RonHodayaSela/Data-Analysis-Experiment-Using-EDA-and-Machine-Learnin/README.md

-Data Analysis Experiment Using EDA and Machine Learning Project Overview
+**Data Analysis Experiment Using EDA and Machine Learning** *This project was carried out as part of academic studies Project Overview
 This project aims to perform exploratory data analysis (EDA) and apply various machine learning algorithms on a given dataset.
 The primary objective is to derive insights from the data, build predictive models, and evaluate their performance.